Burny Mattinson: Career

 On The Black Cauldron (1985), he, Mel Shaw, and several story artists had boarded several sequences, compiling the first two books of The Chronicles of Prydain.
 During a storyboard meeting, the directors had criticized a sequence Mattinson had boarded—the introduction of Taran and Dallben—claiming that it wasn't ready to move forward into production.
 Mattinson, known for his congenial personality, then exploded at the directors, which made him feel he had jeopardized his career at Disney.
 He returned home that night depressed, telling his wife, Sylvia, what had happened.
 Sylvia then reminded him of a project that Mattinson had been excited about, urging him to "stop talking and start doing".
-Having long desired to produce a project starring the "Fab Five" (Mickey, Minnie, Donald, Goofy, Pluto), Mattinson had listened to a 1974 Disneyland Storyteller album titled An Adaptation of Dickens' Christmas Carol Performed by the Walt Disney Players written by Alan Young (who also performed the voice for Scrooge McDuck).
+Having long desired to produce a film starring the "Fab Five" (Mickey, Minnie, Donald, Goofy, Pluto), Mattinson remembered the 1974 Disneyland Storyteller album titled An Adaptation of Dickens' Christmas Carol Performed by the Walt Disney Players written by Alan Young (who also performed the voice for Scrooge McDuck).

 In March 1981, at his wife's urging, Mattinson sent a two-paragraph pitch letter and the LP record to then-Disney CEO Ron Miller.
 The next day, Miller called Mattinson into his office, where he angrily inquired about the letter.
 Mattinson defended his idea, to which Miller dropped the ruse, declaring it was "a great idea" and approved the project.
 Mattinson was eventually made director and producer on Mickey's Christmas Carol (1983).
 According to Mattinson, the project was initially conceived as a "24-minute TV special to air annually" starting on Christmas 1982, but an industry-wide animators' strike that same year delayed production.
 It was later released as a theatrical short attached with the 1983 re-release of The Rescuers (1977).
 The film was nominated for an Academy Award for Best Animated Short Film in 1984, but lost to Sundae in New York (1983).